 2. Who is the target audience?

 You can’t be all things to all people.
 If you try, your message will be weak and ineffective.
 So be clear about who your ideal customer is, and target them specifically.
-The narrower your focus, the more chance you have got of getting your message across to the right people.
+The narrower your focus, the more chance you’ll have of getting your message across to the right people.
 Think “sniper” not “machine gun” marketing, so you need to be very clear who you are targeting, e.g. age bracket, income bracket, geographical area, interests etc.

-3. What is my competitive advantage that will make them take action?
+3. What is my competitive advantage?

 4. What are the benefits of buying from me?

 Most people list the features of their product or service in their marketing material: “we do this … it does that …” etc. But if you “we” all over your prospects, they will not be happy!
 You need to put the focus on the prospective customer and their needs.
-When you start with “you will …” and highlight how they will benefit from your product or service, they will be far more receptive to your message.
+When you start with “you will …” and highlight how they are going to benefit from your product or service, they will be far more receptive to your message.

-5. What are the marketing tools I will use?
+5. Which marketing tools will I use?

 6. How am I going to measure the results?

-7. What is my marketing budget?
+7. How much is my marketing budget?

 Marketing should be seen as an investment not an expense, so for every pound put in, more than a pound of profit should be made.
 If you could guarantee this, then your marketing budget could be unlimited!
 However, life is not like that, and so you must set a budget.
-This is why being clear how much you can afford and what Return on Investment (ROI) you want is important.
+This is why being clear what you can afford and what Return on Investment (ROI) you want is important.
 Once you know this, you can compare the results of your marketing campaigns, stop those that have low ROI’s and invest more in campaigns with high ones.

-Finally, remember that a business with one marketing campaign is like having a chair with three legs – it might hold up the company for a while, but in the long run it will fall over.
+Finally, remember that a business with one marketing campaign is like having a chair with three legs – it might hold up the company for a while, but in the long run it will fall over!
 You should have a marketing plan with multiple strategies that you review regularly and tweak as necessary, and ensure that you turn it into a well oiled machine that brings in the profits.